-- A. Generall.
-General description of project. - General description of proposed permanent storm water controls. - B. Map(s) of the project area showing: - 1.
-The location of the project relative to highways, municipalities or other identifiable landmarks. - 2.
-Existing contours at intervals of two (2) feet.
-In areas of steep slopes (greater than 15%), five-foot contour intervals may be used. - 3.
-Streams, lakes, ponds or other bodies of water within the project area. - Other physical features including existing drainage swales and areas of natural vegetation to be preserved.
+- (1) A general description of project. - (2) A general description of proposed permanent stormwater controls. - B. Map(s) of the project area showing: - (1) The location of the project relative to highways, municipalities or other identifiable landmarks. - (2) Existing contours at intervals of two (2) feet.
+In areas of steep slopes [greater than fifteen percent (15%)], five-foot contour intervals may be used. - (3) Streams, lakes, ponds or other bodies of water within the project area. - (4) Other physical features, including existing drainage swales and areas of natural vegetation to be preserved. - (5) Locations of proposed underground facilities, sewers and waterlines. - (6) An overlay showing soil types and boundaries. - (7) Proposed changes to land surface and vegetative cover.

-- 5. Locations of proposed underground utilities, sewers and water lines. - 6.
-An overlay showing soil types and boundaries. - 7.
-Proposed changes to land surface and vegetative cover. - 8.
-Proposed structures, roads, paved areas and buildings. - 9.
-Final contours at intervals of two (2) feet.
-In areas of steep slopes (greater than 15%), five-foot contour intervals may be used. - 10.
-Storm Water Management District boundaries applicable to the site. - C. Storm water management controls - 1.
-All storm water management controls must be shown on a map and described, including: - a.
-Groundwater recharge methods such as seepage pits, beds or trenches.
-When these structures are used, the locations of septic tank infiltration areas and wells must be shown. - b.
-Other control devices or methods such as roof-top storage, semi-pervious paving materials, grass swales, parking lot ponding, vegetated strips, detention or retention ponds, storm sewers, etc. - 2.
-All calculations, assumptions and criteria used in the design of the control device or method must be shown. - D. Maintenance Program A maintenance program for all storm water management control facilities must be included.
-This program must include the proposed ownership of the control facilities, the maintenance requirements for the facilities, and detail the financial responsibility for the required maintenance.
+- (8) Proposed structures, roads, paved areas and buildings. - (9) Final contours at intervals of two (2) feet.
+In areas of steep slopes [greater than fifteen percent (15%)], five-foot contour intervals may be used. - (10) Stormwater Management District boundaries applicable to the site. - C. Stormwater management controls. - (1) All stormwater management controls must be shown on a map and described, including: - (a) Groundwater recharge methods such as seepage pits, beds or trenches.
+When these structures are used, the locations of septic tank infiltration areas and wells must be shown. - (b) Other control devices or methods such as rooftop storage, semipervious paving materials, grass swales, parking lot ponding, vegetated strips, detention or retention ponds, storm sewers, etc. - (2) All calculations, assumptions and criteria used in the design of the control device or method must be shown. - D. Maintenance program.
+A maintenance program for all stormwater management control facilities must be included.
+This program must include the proposed ownership of the control facilities and the maintenance requirements for the facilities and detail the financial responsibility for the required maintenance.